anseki/readline-sync/README.md

 ```

 Display the prompt-sign (see [`prompt`](#options-prompt) option) to the user, and then consider the input as a command-line and parse it, and then return a result after an Enter key was pressed.
-A return value is an Array that includes the tokens that was parsed.
-It parses the input from user as the command-line, and it interprets whitespaces, quotes, etc., and it splits it to tokens properly.
+A return value is an Array that includes the tokens that were parsed.
+It parses the input from the user as the command-line, and it interprets whitespaces, quotes, etc., and it splits it to tokens properly.
 Usually, a first element of the Array is command-name, and remaining elements are arguments.

 For example: